India may face blackouts as coal shortage cuts power output

-MUMBAI A sharp fall in output at a large power plant due to a coal shortage may lead to power cuts in some areas, underlining the challenge the new government faces in overhauling the sector and its creaking infrastructure.
+MUMBAI Aug 28 A sharp fall in output at a large Indian power plant due to a coal shortage may lead to power cuts in some areas, underlining the challenge the new government faces in overhauling the sector and its creaking infrastructure.

-Adani Power Ltd (ADAN.NS) has reduced output at its Mundra facility in Gujarat by about 2,300 megawatts due to a shortage of coal, two senior officials at state-owned power transmission utility Power Grid Corp of India Ltd (PGRD.NS) said.
+Indian utility Adani Power Ltd has reduced output at its Mundra facility in western Gujarat state by about 2,300 megawatts due to a shortage of coal, two senior officials at state-owned power transmission utility Power Grid Corp of India Ltd said.

 Adani Power declined to comment.